pryn-kb/python-test/_episodes/02-variables.md

 Ahmed
 ~~~
 {: .output}

-## Striving for Good Variable Names

-As you start to code, you will almost certainly be tempted to use extremely short variables names like `f`.
-Your fingers will get tired.
-Your coffee will wear off.
-You will see other people using variables like `f`.
-You’ll promise yourself that you’ll definitely remember what `f` means.
-But you probably won’t.

-So, resist the temptation of bad variable names!
-Clear and precisely-named variables will:

-*   make your code more readable (both to yourself and others)
-*   reinforce your understanding of Python and what’s happening in the code
-*   clarify and strengthen your thinking

-## Off-Limits Names

-The only variable names that are off-limits are names that are reserved by, or built into, the Python programming language itself — such as `print`, `True`, and `list`.

-This is not something to worry too much about.
-You’ll know very quickly if a name is reserved by Python because it will show up in green and often give you an error message.

-## Use `print` to display values.

 You can run the `print` function inside the Jupyter environment, too.
 This is sometimes useful because Jupyter will only display the last variable in a cell, while `print` can display multiple variables.
 Additionally, Jupyter will display text with `\n` characters (which means “new line”), while `print` will display the text appropriately formatted with new lines.